What is an “Act of God”?

 Depending on the policy purchased, you are usually covered against common perils, including fire, damaging winds, and hail.
 Homeowners insurance and most auto policies include basic peril coverage.
 Policy wordings are designed to be very specific and to explain exactly what's covered and what's not.
 If you are ever confused about what’s covered, contact one of our helpful local Financial Advisors.

 The most common exclusion under a home policy considered an “Act of God” is a flood.
 To help you stay prepared, we’ve introduced Comprehensive Water: complete and flexible coverage designed to insure you against many types of water damage to your home, like flooding caused by an overflow from rivers, lakes and creeks.
-Currently available in Alberta and Ontario, Comprehensive Water will be offered across Canada in 2017.
+Comprehensive Water is currently available in Alberta and Ontario, and we continue to roll it out across Canada.
 Until then, you can purchase Extended Water for your home policy which covers you if water enters your home through septic or sewer or backups.